AWV2804/boilermate/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to BoilerMate, please follow these guidelines:
+If you'd like to contribute to Boilermate, please follow these guidelines:

 - Fork the repository.
 - Create a new branch for your feature or bug fix.